eaasi/user-handbook/source/guide/details.rst

 By default, PC-based EAASI Environments should have at least: a Disk drive (for the Environment's system drive/operating system), a CDROM drive (for mounting ISO and Files type resources), and a Floppy drive (for mounting Floppy type resources).
 Adding additional Configured Drives, particularly with Macintosh or other non-PC hardware, may allow for Software and Content resources with multiple CD-ROM or Floppy type objects to be properly mounted.

 .. warning::
   There can be severe limitations to the Configured Drive feature depending on the underlying emulator and the Environment's operating system.
-Please raise specific examples/concerns in the `Support Center <https://forum.eaasi.cloud/c/support-center/6>`_ in the EAASI Community Forum for help and guidance if needed.
+Please raise specific examples/concerns in the `Support Center <https://forum.eaasi.cloud/c/support-center/6>`_ in the EAASI User Forum for help and guidance if needed.

 .. image:: ../images/configured_drives.png